1. There are likely to be two main types of expert report in prosecution proceedings:

 6. The report should also include:

-7. The expert’s final opinion should be based on as much information as possible and if necessary s/he can then deal with any question which may arise subsequently, including matters which counsel may wish to be dealt with if the case goes to the Crown Court.
+7. The expert’s final opinion should be based on as much information as possible and if necessary they can then deal with any question which may arise subsequently, including matters which counsel may wish to be dealt with if the case goes to the Crown Court.
 The report should not be signed by the expert until it is ready to be disclosed.
 For guidance on draft reports, see below.

 9. If service is not carried out in accordance with the Criminal Procedure Rules, the expert evidence cannot be introduced, unless all parties agree or the court gives permission.
 3

-10. When an expert report is served on another party or the court, those instructing the expert must inform him/her at once 4.
+10. When an expert report is served on another party or the court, those instructing the expert must inform them at once 4.
 If, on exchange of experts’ reports, matters arise that require a further or supplemental report, the above guidelines should once again be followed.

 13. The prosecution must establish its case beyond reasonable doubt, but it can still do so despite a doubt which an expert might have to accept.
 This has been expressed as follows 6:

 17. The expert should be asked to deal with any expected defence and evaluate any defence documents.
-Although the prosecution expert will give evidence first, his/her report can be the basis for advance rebuttal of expected defences.
+Although the prosecution expert will give evidence first, their report can be the basis for advance rebuttal of expected defences.

 19. Irrespective of consent, disclosure may be necessary in the public interest when failure to disclose may expose the patient or others to risk of serious harm.
 In such circumstances, the doctor must disclose the information promptly to an appropriate person or authority 7.
 Disclosure is also justified for the detection and prevention of serious crime, to satisfy a statutory requirement, or following an order of the court.